The MG Car Club of South Australia has its clubrooms at 93 Chief Street Brompton. The Club was established in 1956 and has approximately 950 members.

 It was then decided to meet again in a month’s time – the second Tuesday of the month which continues to this day.
 (Extract from Barry Bahnisch’s book “Marque of Respect” published for the 50th Anniversary of the MG Car Club of South Australia – in 2006.
 An Honour Board, in our clubroom at Brompton, lists the names of the Inaugural Committee.

-One of the founding members of the committee, Ian Curwen-Walker is still a member of the current Committee.
-In early 1973, the Club began negotiations to acquire our own clubrooms and thanks to the foresight of those pioneering members, the MGCCSA continues to prosper in its current location at Brompton.
+One of the founding members of the committee, Ian Curwen-Walker passed away recently and was the last of the original Committee members.
+In early 1973, the Club began negotiations to acquire our own clubrooms and thanks to the foresight of those pioneering members, the MGCCSA continues to prosper in its current location at Brompton.<

 Each calendar year Annual awards are presented to members based on their attendance and participation at Club events.